Most AI Crawlers Still Don't Render JavaScript in 2026 - And It's Not Even Close

 - "Unknown" cells mean unknown, not yes.
 Claude-SearchBot and OAI-AdsBot have no published rendering behavior.
 Treating them as renderers is wishful; treating them as non-renderers is the conservative bet that matches every other crawler from the same vendors.

 Run a free audit at hybridranking.com on your homepage or a top article to see whether the shell-and-no-content pattern is showing up in your raw HTML.
 The JS-rendering signal is one of 99 checks the audit evaluates per page - heuristic on SPA-framework markers plus raw-HTML word count, not a literal raw-vs-rendered DOM diff, so it covers the common case rather than every edge case.
+AI-assistant workflow: the same check catalogue is callable as native tools from Claude Desktop and Cursor - we shipped an MCP server so the assistant can pull our current weighting straight into your chat.

 Sources